Internship in New Zealand

 Why is New Zealand so popular for young globetrotters who are looking for a practical work experience abroad?
 Because the country has the trick: it offers just as much known, that the culture shock is absent and just the uniqueness, that one longs for as a traveler.
 The lifestyle in the cities is dominated by the west that you will allow you to recall the cozy cities in Europe - only much, much more friendly to once again emphasize the friendliness of the Kiwis!
 But as soon as you go out of town, you remember why you came in the first place; at least when penguins are crossing the road in front of the "Lord of the Rings" -settings or your car attracts the curious Kea.

 Work in an Extremely Friendly Environment

 The sport fanatic Kiwis - here we are not referring to the feathered inhabitants of New Zealand - are said to be exceptionally friendly and open people.
 And it's true!
 There is barely a travel report that doesn’t mention the warmth of the people.
 The experiences of our former interns in New Zealand confirms this.

 "The New Zealand section of my internship was quite small, 9 "permanent staff" and 7 interns were there.
-All the staff were really nice.
-A better working environment, than i could have ever imagined.
+All the staff was really nice.
+A better working environment, than I could have ever imagined.
 I really had a lot to do and had interesting work and everyone always put their heart into their work.
-Also among the interns the chemistry was right 100%. "
+Also among the interns, the chemistry was right 100%. "